Ceres-Blockchain-Solutions/pont-network-contracts/README.md

 	external_observer_encrypted_master_key: [u8; 128])
 ```

-Ship management can approve access to data.
+Ship management can approve access to the data.

 ---